mongodb/specifications/source/unified-test-format/unified-test-format.rst

 assertEventCount
 ~~~~~~~~~~~~~~~~

-The "assertEventCount" operation instructs the test runner to assert the
+The ``assertEventCount`` operation instructs the test runner to assert the
 specified MongoClient has published a specific, matching event a given number of
 times so far in the test.